RigoBlock/rigoblock-monorepo/docs/MIGRATIONS.md

 ```
 When we export the reducer, we pass it through the persistentDecorator function together with its migrations and the version we want to use.

+**To bump the version simply change the VERSION constant in the reducer file.**

 ```js
 // persistentDecorator.js